-For bends, see table A1 in Appendix A.
+For bends, see Table 4-4.

 4.3.5.5 Determination of water surface profiles

 Stormwater systems shall be designed by calculating or computer modelling backwater profiles from an appropriate outfall water level.
 On steep gradients both inlet control and hydraulic grade line analysis shall be used and the more severe relevant condition adopted for design purposes.
 For pipe networks at MHs and other nodes, water levels computed at design flow shall not exceed finished ground level while allowing existing and future connections to function satisfactorily.